louismullie/temp-data/markdown_final/bba4d8cb-cd66-2b6b-0e2a-f7af6fb1d78f.md

 Patients

-A total of 34 men (>or=35 yrs) with a history of angina pectoris and coronary artery disease (>50% stenosis of at least one coronary artery), most of whom were taking antihypertensives.
+A total of 34 men (≥ 35 yrs) with a history of angina pectoris and coronary artery disease (> 50% stenosis of at least one coronary artery), most of whom were taking antihypertensives.

 Interventions

-Sildenafil (100 mg) or placebo (single dose; crossover after 3-7 days) followed 45 mins later by escalating doses of intravenous NTG (160 microg/min maximum).
+Sildenafil (100 mg) or placebo (single dose; crossover after 3–7 days) followed 45 mins later by escalating doses of intravenous NTG (160 microg/min maximum).

 Measurements and Main Results

-After sildenafil, there were slightly greater maximum (supine) blood pressure decreases and heart rate increases (e.g., 4 to 6 mm Hg [systolic] and <or=1 beat/min, at NTG doses of <or=80 microg/min) than after placebo.
-The median maximum tolerated NTG dose (range) was 80 (0-160) microg/min for sildenafil vs. 160 (20-160) microg/min for placebo (adjusted mean +/- se, 77 +/- 7 vs. 127 +/- 7; p < .0001; analysis of variance), and NTG 160 microg/min was tolerated by eight (25%) and 19 (59%) men, respectively (p = .0008).
+After sildenafil, there were slightly greater maximum (supine) blood pressure decreases and heart rate increases (e.g., 4 to 6 mm Hg [systolic] and ≤ 1 beat/min, at NTG doses of ≤ 80 microg/min) than after placebo.
+The median maximum tolerated NTG dose (range) was 80 (0–160) microg/min for sildenafil vs. 160 (20–160) microg/min for placebo (adjusted mean ± se, 77 ± 7 vs. 127 ± 7; p < .0001; analysis of variance), and NTG 160 microg/min was tolerated by eight (25%) and 19 (59%) men, respectively (p = .0008).
 Treatment-related adverse events were mostly mild/moderate hypotension, headache, and dizziness, which are often associated with NTG alone.
 Sildenafil and metabolite plasma concentrations were lower than previously reported in healthy men.

 Conclusions

-With close monitoring of blood pressure and heart rate, men with stable coronary artery disease who have taken sildenafil may tolerate intravenous NTG (<or=160 microg/min) with low starting dosage and gradual upward titration.
+With close monitoring of blood pressure and heart rate, men with stable coronary artery disease who have taken sildenafil may tolerate intravenous NTG (≤ 160 microg/min) with low starting dosage and gradual upward titration.
 The hemodynamic response might be different in subgroups not specifically examined in the study (e.g., men presenting with acute coronary symptoms).
 The explanation for the lower than expected plasma concentrations remains uncertain.

 ---

 ### Sildenafil (Sildenafil citrate) [^4cdeabf7].
 FDA (2025).
 Medium credibility.

-Figure 1: Mean Change from Baseline in Sitting Systolic Blood Pressure, Healthy Volunteers .
+Figure 1: Mean Change from Baseline in Sitting Systolic Blood Pressure, Healthy Volunteers.

 Effects of Sildenafil citrate on Blood Pressure When Nitroglycerin is Subsequently Administered: Based on the pharmacokinetic profile of a single 100 mg oral dose given to healthy normal volunteers, the plasma levels of sildenafil at 24 hours post dose are approximately 2 ng/mL (compared to peak plasma levels of approximately 440 ng/mL).
-In the following patients: age >65 years, hepatic impairment (e.g., cirrhosis), severe renal impairment (e.g., creatinine clearance <30 mL/min), and concomitant use of erythromycin or strong CYP3A4 inhibitors, plasma levels of sildenafil at 24 hours post dose have been found to be 3 to 8 times higher than those seen in healthy volunteers.
+In the following patients: age > 65 years, hepatic impairment (e.g., cirrhosis), severe renal impairment (e.g., creatinine clearance < 30 mL/min), and concomitant use of erythromycin or strong CYP3A4 inhibitors, plasma levels of sildenafil at 24 hours post dose have been found to be 3 to 8 times higher than those seen in healthy volunteers.
 Although plasma levels of sildenafil at 24 hours post dose are much lower than at peak concentration, it is unknown whether nitrates can be safely co-administered at this time point [see Contraindications (4.1)].

 Effects of Sildenafil citrate on Blood Pressure When Co-administered with Alpha-Blockers: Three double-blind, placebo-controlled, randomized, two-way crossover studies were conducted to assess the interaction of Sildenafil citrate with doxazosin, an alpha-adrenergic blocking agent.